In-Group and Out-Group Psychology

 Dive into this topic by watching the video, followed by key concepts below:

-This is how we survived in simpler times.
+This helped us survive in simpler times.

 People who look, act, think, and speak like they might be part of our “family” or “tribe” get automatically categorized as more safe in our brains.
 We listen to and trust what they say more than others, and are unafraid to turn our backs on them.